heatherw3521/NUDFT/README.md

 Some of our comparions tests, figure-generating codes, and benchmarking need the additional packages:

    * [NFFT3.5](https://github.com/NFFT/nfft)  (in particular, its MATLAB interfaces in `infft1d`).
 Please compile its MEX files, run its self-tests, then insure its file `infft.m` is in your path.
 This is needed for comparison tests to the Kircheis--Potts sparse direct algorithm of 2022.
    * [chebfun](https://www.chebfun.org/) package (only to produce Clenshaw--Curtis points in certain files)
    * [export-fig](https://github.com/altmany/export_fig) package (to produce PDFs of figures found in the paper)
    * [linspecer](https://github.com/davidkun/linspecer) package (for plot colors)
    * [memorygraph](https://github.com/ahbarnett/memorygraph) for measuring RAM and CPU usage vs time

-Please contact us if you have problems running the basic example above, but not for problems running the comparison tests, figure-generating codes, or integration with other packages listed above.
+Please contact us if you have problems running the basic example above, but not for problems running the research comparison tests, figure-generating codes, or integration with other packages listed above.